 - The water heater should be installed so as to minimize the length of plastic vent pipe and the number of vent connection fittings required.
-(Refer to the "INSTALLATION" Section of this manual.) - Long hot water lines should be insulated to conserve water and energy. - The water heater and water lines should be protected from exposure to freezing temperatures. - DO NOT install the water heater in bathrooms, bedrooms, any occupied rooms normally kept closed, or in unprotected outdoor areas. - Minimum clearance from combustible construction:
+See the "Venting Section" for vent system requirements. - Long hot water lines should be insulated to conserve water and energy. - The water heater and water lines should be protected from exposure to freezing temperatures. - DO NOT install the water heater in bathrooms, bedrooms, any occupied rooms normally kept closed, or in unprotected outdoor areas. - Minimum clearance from combustible construction: